Uc3m RoboticsLab and their Robotics Projects

 RoboHealth-A: Development of assistive and rehabilitation robots for the improvement of the patients’ well-being

-The RoboHealth-A project, which is intended to be finished this year, has targeted people with limited mobility, reduced cognitive abilities and people with chronic diseases (all together amount to approximately 10% of EU population).
-For them, the project is developing different kind of assistive and rehabilitation robots in order to improve their way of living.
+The RoboHealth-A project, which is intended to be finished this year, has targeted people with limited mobility, reduced cognitive abilities, and people with chronic diseases (all together amount to approximately 10% of the EU population).
+For them, the project is developing a different kind of assistive and rehabilitation robots in order to improve their way of living.
 The project is now following four paths:

 - Full-size humanoid assistive robot to augment the abilities of the patients in their Daily Life Activities (DLA)